Name | aac-metrics JSON |

 ### CIDEr or CIDEr-D?

 The CIDEr metric differs from CIDEr-D because it applies a stemmer to each word before computing the n-grams of the sentences.
-In AAC, only the CIDEr-D is reported and used for SPIDEr in [caption-evaluation-tools](https://github.com/audio-captioning/caption-evaluation-tools), but some papers called it "CIDEr".
+In AAC, only the CIDEr-D is reported and used for SPIDEr in [caption-evaluation-tools](https://github.com/audio-captioning/caption-evaluation-tools), despite some papers called it "CIDEr".

 ### Do metrics work on multi-GPU?